 What Is The Job Outlook In BC?

-WorkBC reports that for the period 2015-2025, the expected annual demand growth rate for general farm workers will be -0.1% (negative growth) across the province.
+WorkBC reports that for the period 2019-2024, the expected annual demand growth rate across the province for general farm workers will be +1.2%.

 How Do I Become a Farm Worker?

 In B.C. there is no certification required to be a farm worker.
 Many farmers learn their skills on the job, or by growing up on a family farm.
 It is possible to enter farm work as a labourer without training.
-However, those who wish to go further with their careers will need a diploma or degree, in plant sciences, or related subjects such as horticulture, agriculture, farm management, or crop science.
+However, those who wish to go further with their careers will need a diploma or degree, in plant sciences, or related subjects such as farm equipment mechanics, agricultural welding, tree pruning and pesticide application.

 For information on Education/Training programs, see:

 - Kwantlen Polytechnic University: Farm Schools (Richmond & Tsawwassen)

 - UBC Practicum in Sustainable Agriculture (Centre for Sustainable Food Systems at UBC Farm)